tazanaw0/TryHackMe/Advent of Cyber 2024/Day 12/Day 12 - Web timing attacks (Race Conditions).md

 		After sending 10 requests, I checked 110's account and their balance reflects the exploitation of Wareville's race condition vulnerability.
 	- In a secure banking system, the app should process the first request, lock the database and process the remaining request individually.
 Practical
-	Preventative measures"
+	Preventative measures
-		- **Use Atomic Transactions**: The developer should have implemented atomic database transactions to ensure that all steps of a fund transfer (deducting and crediting balances) are performed as a single unit.
-This would ensure that either all steps of the transaction succeed or none do, preventing partial updates that could lead to an inconsistent state.
+		- **Use Atomic Transactions**: The developer should have implemented atomic database transactions to ==ensure that all steps of a fund transfer== (deducting and crediting balances) are performed as a single unit.
+This would ensure that  ==either all steps of the transaction succeed or none do==, preventing partial updates that could lead to an inconsistent state.
-		- **Implement Mutex Locks**: By using Mutex Locks, the developer could have ensured that only one thread accesses the shared resource (such as the account balance) at a time.
-This would prevent multiple requests from interfering with each other during concurrent transactions.
+		- **Implement Mutex Locks**: By using Mutex Locks, the developer could have ensured that ==only one thread accesses the shared resource==(such as the account balance) at a time.
+This would ==prevent multiple requests from interfering with each other during concurrent transactions.==
 		- **Apply Rate Limits**: The developer should have implemented rate limiting on critical functions like funds transfers and withdrawals.
 This would limit the number of requests processed within a specific time frame, reducing the risk of abuse through rapid, repeated requests.